Grace Langenhuizen Grace Langenhuizen

 Here, I’ll be sharing my art, my gold jewelry, and — inspired by him — a new illustrated book series based on the Gospel.

 My grandfathers life was taken two days after Charlie Kirk.
-And Charlie’s death is death is waking up America.
+And Charlie’s death is waking up America.
 By his death, he is now immortal.
 Trying to silence him has only made him louder than ever.
 His story calls us to live differently — and that’s what I want to carry forward here.

 A Call to Action